-Us: At Drip, we make it possible for you to segment everyone on your list by tags, actions they have (or haven’t) taken, custom fields like names, locations, tailored identifiers, and more.
+Us: At Drip, we make it possible for your ecommerce business to segment everyone on your list by tags, actions customers have (or haven’t) taken, custom fields like names, locations, tailored identifiers, and more.
 Filter people by one criteria or by dozens—it’s totally up to you.

-Every person on your list has a unique experience, coming from different sources, taking different customer paths, and having interests in a variety of different products or services.
+Every one of your customers has a unique experience, coming from different sources, taking different customer paths, and having interests in a variety of different products or services.
 With Drip, though, you can segment by each of those characteristics to create the most efficient and meaningful communications possible with your customers.

 Constant Contact: Inside of Constant Contact, you can segment people by lists or tags.
 Lists could be something like New Customers or Loyal Customers or Inactive Customers—all of which are segments that require different messaging at different times in their lifespans.

 Tags let you store additional information about each person so you can send even more targeted emails based on unique tags, e.g., birthdays, occupations, sources of origin, special interests, etc. While adding tags to each person adds another layer of information about them you can use when emailing, it’s a relatively time-consuming process.

 There is no feature that truly automates the entire tagging process.
 For example, if you want to tag everyone on a list, you will have to do that manually (then keep doing it as people keep joining the list).
 Or if you want to tag everyone who engaged with your latest email, you have to go into that report and identify who engaged before tagging.